Sleepless in Seattle: Filming

 The filmmakers could not find a warehouse large enough to house one set; therefore, much of the film was shot on the Sand Point Naval Base.
 Due to the lack of sound stages in Seattle at the time, the filmmakers sought to use the base as it was about to be shut down, but received little response from the federal bureaucracy until Ephron herself contacted Republican senator John Warner, a former Secretary of the Navy.
-At times sets and parts of props were shipped between Seattle to Baltimore to ensure sets remained consistent, particularly a door that both Ryan's and Hanks' characters use in separate scenes.
+At times sets and parts of props were shipped between Seattle and Baltimore to ensure sets remained consistent, particularly a door that both Ryan's and Hanks' characters use in separate scenes.
 Ephron ensured the same door was used to demonstrate the connection between the characters, working with editor Robert M. Reitano to connect their stories via visual parallels, since otherwise the characters hardly share screen time.
 Because Seattle was experiencing a drought while filming, the filmmakers imported water trucks to simulate the rain scenes.
 The city was reportedly angry about what they perceived as a waste of water.
 In addition to Seattle, scenes were shot in Chicago, Illinois; Baltimore, Maryland; and New York City.
 Ironically, Foster deemed a house located on Queen Anne Hill "Baltimore enough" to serve as the Baltimore-based home of Annie's parents.
 Ephron intended for the opening shot of the Chicago skyline at Maggie Baldwin's funeral to evoke artist Saul Steinberg's 1976 The New Yorker cover View of the World from 9th Avenue.
 A set designer reportedly found working with Ephron so difficult that they begged to be fired from the film.

 The studio was initially denied permission to shoot some of the film's final scenes at the Empire State Building, whose management refused to close the observation deck to tourists to allow filming.
 Ephron strongly believed that "you are two phone-calls away from anyone".
 Ephron knew the publicist who was representing building owner Leona Helmsley, who was in prison for tax evasion at the time.
 After discussing the matter with her publicist who visited her in jail, Helmsley granted them permission to use the building for only six hours.
 This allowed them to film the helicopter shot, Annie's lobby scene, and Jonah searching the observation deck for Annie.
 The observatory of the Empire State Building on which Sam and Annie finally meet during the film's climax was actually a replica built in Hangar 27 of the Sand Point Naval Base, instead of New York City.
 The building was digitally lit for the film.
 Ryan was physically uncomfortable while running towards the Empire State Building in order to meet Sam because her shoes were ill-fitting.